Operation Bringing Home the Goods: Israeli

 Israel's acting Prime Minister, Ehud Olmert, said that "We are proud that we have imposed justice on these killers", and that the Palestinians who were seized "will be indicted according to Israeli law, and they will be punished as they deserve".
 He also said: "Rehavam Ze'evi, Israel has restored your honor with the operation we carried out yesterday".
 Naveh said that "The message of the operation is clear.
 The blood of an Israeli minister will not be forfeited and the perpetrators will be hunted down".
 Israeli officials said the crossing points, already closed for the Jewish holiday of Purim, would remain closed for at least a few days.
 Ze'evi's son, Palmach Ze'evi, said that "For four years the killers sat half an hour away from Jerusalem and we didn't settle the score.
 But today things are changing", but described Olmert's actions as "underhanded opportunism".
 Yisrael Beiteinu chairman Avigdor Lieberman said "I bless Israel for taking this step.
 The actions are correct and honorable".
-He claimed that Israel had no choice but to go into the jail in reaction to statements by the PA that it planned to release the men, and added "I don't understand why they need to lay siege to the jail - they need to completely destroy it without leaving a single stone standing".
+He claimed that Israel had no choice but to go into the jail in reaction to statements by the PA that it planned to release the men, and added "I don't understand why they need to lay siege to the jail—they need to completely destroy it without leaving a single stone standing".

 Kadima's Shimon Peres blamed Hamas for the operation, saying that "Hamas is responsible for the events in Jericho because it decided to breach the agreements on the subject of Zeevi's killers and release them".
 Israeli left-wingers suggested that Olmert's decision to launch the operation had to do with the upcoming 2006 Israeli elections.
 Knesset Member Zehava Gal-On of Meretz-Yachad said that while Ze'evi's assassins are "disgusting murderers who should stay behind bars", the operation "has the slight scent of elections".
 Gush Shalom said that the operation was meant to attract right-wing voters to Kadima.
 Arab-Israeli Knesset Member Azmi Bishara said "It's like gang activity and a wanted-dead-or-alive style of operation.
 The only meaning of this is that if the Palestinian people will not defend themselves, their institutions, and their leaders, Israel will do as it sees fit".
-Ra'am-Ta'al MK Ahmed Tibi said that "Kadima and its leaders are using Palestinian blood as a doorway for their election success".
+Ra'am-Ta'al MK Ahmad Tibi said that "Kadima and its leaders are using Palestinian blood as a doorway for their election success".